New Therapy Center!

 Act Early

-The first three years of a child’s life are a period of remarkable brain growth and development—by age two, a child’s brain is already about 80% of its adult size.
-Because the brain develops so rapidly during this critical window, early identification and support are essential if there are any concerns about a child’s development.
+The first three years of a child’s life represent an extraordinary period of brain growth and development.
+By the age of two, a child’s brain has already reached nearly 80% of its adult size, making these early years a critical window for learning, connection, and skill development.

 The Autism Resource CenterThrough the support of The Coleman Foundation, The Autism Program, Illinois Department of Human Services, Hope Institute, and private donations; SRRC has been able to establish The Autism Resource Center.
 Since 2011, the Center has operated solely through local donations.
 The Autism Resource Center contains a wide variety of resources including visual supports, books, computer software used to create visual schedules, DVDs, games, structured teaching kits, learning aids, and other materials that address various issues affecting individuals with an Autism Spectrum Disorder, their families, and the professionals with whom they work.